MitchMcQuinn/LUNA/discord_bot_variable_reference.md

 ### Threading Variables
 ```
-@{SESSION_ID}.initial.has_response             // Boolean flag indicating if message already has a response
+@{SESSION_ID}.initial.is_reply                // Boolean flag indicating if the message is a reply to another message
-@{SESSION_ID}.initial.has_bot_response         // Boolean flag indicating if message has a response from a bot
+@{SESSION_ID}.initial.has_reply               // Boolean flag indicating if the message has any replies
+@{SESSION_ID}.initial.reply_to                // Message ID of the message being replied to (null if not a reply)
 ```

 ## User Information